What happens if I retire abroad?

 - If you have a pension from a government or local authority source, some countries will not tax these but they will continue to be taxed in the UK.
 You need to check whether the UK has a double taxation agreement setting out the rules for which country taxes such pensions;

-- Extended holiday –
+- Taking an extended holiday –

 - Some people moving abroad have an extended holiday between leaving the UK for good and arriving in their new home.
 Transactions which occur in this window may still be taxed in the UK even though you have left the UK permanently.
 The precise rules are complex and advice from a tax adviser may be needed if you have significant assets;